edvin/pillar/docs/concepts/context-registries.md

 - The **queries** supported by the context
 - The **events** produced, along with their listeners, optional aliases, and upcasters

+In addition, Pillar uses your Context Registries to automatically register **Tinker aliases** for all commands, queries, and AggregateRootId classes.
+This means that inside `php artisan tinker`, you can reference domain classes by their short name — for example, `CreateInvoiceCommand` — without manually typing full namespaces.

 This registration enables Pillar to automatically wire up command and query buses, event dispatching, and alias management across your application.